I am a final-year Computer Science Ph.D. Candidate at UCL advised by Dr. Marie Vasek and Professor Steven J. Murdoch.

 Education

-MSc in Information Security
+M.Sc. in Information Security

 University College London (UCL), London, UK